 1915 – The landing at Gallipoli.
 1916 – The Battle of the Somme.
 1940 – The Battle of Britain.
 1942 – The Battle of Malta.
 1945 – Burma’s liberation from Japan.
 If ever there was one story of an Anzac who encapsulates both World War I and World War II – whose report card reads like a ‘who’s who’ of battles – it is that of Air Chief Marshal Sir Keith Park.

-So it seems fitting that on the eve of the 80th anniversary of the start of World War II, we look at the life of a man whose military successes and accolades were largely unknown outside military circles until just a few years ago.
+So it seems fitting that whilst commemorating the 75th anniversary of the end of World War II, we look at the life of a man whose military successes and accolades were largely unknown outside military circles until just a few years ago.